-If there is a serious illness or hospitalization that causes the member to be unable to work, the work requirement can be suspended for up to six months.
-He or she can continue to be MAPP eligible.
-The member must contact the IM agency to request the exemption.
-Have the member complete the Medicaid Purchase Plan (MAPP) Work Requirement Exemption form (F-10127).
-This provision is not available unless he or she:
+If serious mental or physical illness or hospitalization that causes the member to be temporarily unable to work or participate in the HEC program, the work requirement can be suspended for up to six months.
+The IM agency may grant up to two non-consecutive work requirement exemptions (up to six months each) within any three-year period.
+The member must contact the IM agency to request the exemption using the Medicaid Purchase Plan (MAPP) Work Requirement Exemption (F-10127) form.